 Joyce teaches Ashtanga yoga according to the traditional method (Mysore self-practice and led Sanskrit counted classes).
-She also teaches slow, alignment focused Vinyasa classes, and Restorative classes designed to enable people to relax and create a peaceful state of mind.
+She also teaches slow, precise Vinyasa and Restorative classes.
+All classes are taught with an emphasis on breath and looking beyond the physicality of the practice.

 Leone has been teaching yoga to students of all levels for over 10 years.

 Her style is grounded in the precision and depth of classical yoga, but also brings the richness and creativity of other yoga styles to her classes.
 She believes that understanding alignment is the basis from which you grow within your yoga

 In April 1999 Lily after completing a job for the Taos Film Festival in New Mexico, Lily started training to be a Pilates teacher at the Physical…

 On returning to England in 2001 she studied for two years at Pilates off The Square with Dominque Janssen and Sian Williams, qualifying in Matwork (2002) and Equipment Pilates through the Pilates Foundation UK in 2003 and has been teaching ever since.